PSYCHOLOGY

 Psychology Scholars Program

-In the PSP, students who enter as first-year students complete the regular requirements for the psychology major and complete the following:
+Students who enter the PSP as first-year students complete the regular requirements for the psychology major and take honors sections of the following courses:

 - PS440 Supervised Research in Psychology or